OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 example.

 .. _feature_automatic_coloring:

 Automatic Generation of Coloring
 ################################
 Although you can compute the coloring manually if you know enough information about your problem, doing so can be challenging.
-Also, even small changes to your model, e.g., adding new constraints or changing the sparsity of a sub-component, can change the simultaneous coloring of your model.
+Also, even small changes to your model, e.g., adding new constraints or changing the sparsity of a sub-component, can change the coloring of your model.
 So care must be taken to keep the coloring up to date when you change your model.

-To streamline the process, OpenMDAO provides an automatic coloring algorithm.
+To streamline the process, OpenMDAO provides an automatic coloring algorithm that uses the sparsity pattern given by the :ref:`declare_partials <feature_sparse_partials>` calls from all of the components in your model.
-OpenMDAO assigns random numbers to the nonzero entries of the partial derivative jacobian, then solves for the total jacobian.
-Given this total jacobian, the coloring algorithm examines its sparsity and computes a coloring.

-OpenMDAO finds the nonzero entries based on the :ref:`declare_partials <feature_sparse_partials>` calls from all of the components in your model, so if you're not specifying the sparsity of the partial derivatives of your components, then it won't be possible to find an automatic coloring for your model.
+So if you're not :ref:`specifying the sparsity of the partial derivatives<feature_sparse_partials>` of your components, then it won't be possible to find an automatic coloring for your model.

 The *color_info* data structure can be generated automatically using the following command: